 First, you’ll need to supply two copies of your government-issued identification, such as a driver’s license and passport.
 You’ll also have to write out personal information: name, address, phone number, and email for both the shipper and the receiver.

 Note the vehicle’s VIN, year, make, and model while providing proof of ownership.
 These documents could include the title, bill of sale, or a notarized lien authorization.
 You could face delays and additional fees if you don’t supply this documentation, so be ready.

-Finding a shipping company
+Finding a Shipping Company

 Locating an international car-shipping vendor is relatively simple through an online search, but you need a broker to ensure the carrier is reputable.
-Choosing a shady shipper may leave your car is stuck in transit or, worse yet, languishing in the departure port.
+Choosing a shady shipper may leave your car stuck in transit or, worse yet, languishing in the departure port.

 Mercury Auto Transport is an auto transport broker that provides service throughout the United States.
 We don’t arrange international shipments but can assist in booking vehicle shipments to Alaska or Hawaii.
 Contact Mercury Auto Transport to learn about our auto shipping services or get a quote.